fnokeke/android-calendar-card/README.md

 CalendarCardList is the View contains CalendarCardPager and ListView.
 So ListView will show the events in specific date.
 We try to show the Calendar with other data, and it's a little same with Google Calendar.

+## CalendarListAdapter

+In some business requirement you may need a vertical scrollable Calendar, the ViewPager is not easy to do so.
+And you can try to load the CalendarCard in a ListView.
+So that every list item will be one month Calendar item.
+The effect is also nice.
+More details you can see CalendarListAdapter in the calendar-card-sample project.

 # Design

 Redesigned the Calendar UI based on the previous CalendarCard.
 The new UI is aimed for the Android New material design.
 You